zonemaster/Zonemaster-GUI--ARCHIVED-OLD-VERSION-NOT-TO-BE-USED/docs/installation.md

 	http://localhost:50080/

-Use the Zonemaster from command line
+Use the Zonemaster engine from the command line

 	docker run -t -i afniclabs/zonemaster-gui bash